thoughtworks-jumpstart/guides/docs/frontend-web-development/react-router.md

 1. Why we want to use it
 2. Setup
-3. Conditional rendering based on path
+3. Conditional rendering based on a path
 4. Navigating Pages
-5. Accessing Router information within component.
+5. Accessing Router information within Component.
 6. Query params

 ## Why we want to use it

-When our application grows, is common to have too much contents to make sense within a page.
+When our application grows, it is common to have too many contents to make sense within a page.

-One possible solution is to seperate the contents into different workflows or different Views.
+One possible solution is to separate the contents into different workflows or different Views.

 Having a Router within the application allows users to reach out to the different views while staying within our application.
-React Router is a handy JS library that allow us to easily achieve this functionality.
+React Router is a handy JS library that allows us to achieve this functionality quickly.

 Say our application have